Leveraging non-deduced contexts for template argument deduction

 parameter of a given function parameter in a non-deduced context, such that the

-, can only be deduced from elsewhere (say other
+given template parameter, say T, can only be deduced from elsewhere (say other

-function parameters dependent on T
+function parameters dependent on T).

 We may apply this to the example above, using an identity transformation trait

-on the dependent type of val
+on the dependent type of val in addToFoo:

 #include <type_traits>